Clear fees.

 Telegraphic Transfer Fee incl VAT £30.00

-SDLT is dependant on your personal circumstances, please use HMRC calculator
+SDLT is dependant on your personal circumstances, please use the HMRC calculator.

 The average process takes between 8 and 12 weeks.